honklol/Guardian/README.md

 To report an issue:
 1. Check the [Frequently Asked Questions](https://docs.gac.lol/faq) and [Troubleshooting](https://docs.gac.lol/troubleshooting) guides for any existing solutions related to your problem.
 2. If the issue persists, visit the [Issues](https://github.com/HonkJava/Guardian) page on our GitHub repository to submit a new issue.
 Please provide detailed information about the problem, including steps to reproduce it and any relevant logs or error messages.
 At the bare minimum, include the following:
-  - Installed Guardian version (run /guardian, the output includes the currently installed version)
+  - Installed Guardian version (run /guardian version)
   - Installed ProtocolLib version
   - Minecraft server software used (Spigot/Paper/Other) and it's version
   - Are you using any protocol hacks (ViaVersion, ViaBackwards, etc.)?